sane/sane/index.md

 `sane up [--docker]`, alias: `sane serve`
 `sane generate api|resource [--docker]`, alias: `sane g`

-* `--docker` is needed if you want to run the commands using docker/fig.
+* `--docker` is needed if you want to run the commands using docker/fig. Your sails container usually starts on `192.168.59.103:1337`, but that depends on your `$DOCKER_HOST` environment variable.

 `.sane-cli`: A file located in your root folder that contains all default parameters.
 You can user it to have `--docker` set as default for each `sane` command you run.